fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with plugin Qode Framework.
 * Fixed: Max width for the container element on the checkout page when using the plugin's container classes.
 * Fixed: Also trigger checkout update for text fields with class `update_totals_on_change`.
-* Fixed: Shipping method list not expanding correctly and overlapping with other elements.
+* Fixed: Shipping methods list not expanding correctly and overlapping with other elements.
 * Fixed: Fatal errors with some 3rd-party plugins when trying to retrieve customer address data from the checkout session too early.

 = 3.1.10 - 2024-06-20 =